Edwards-R/vue-vuetify-deno-oak/README.md

 ## Back-end creation instructions
 In the project root, create the folder `api`.
 All back end code for the APIwill exist in here.
-All future commands for this chapter take place with thisas the root unless otherwise explicitly directed.
+All future commands for this chapter take place with this as the root unless otherwise explicitly directed.

 Create `main.ts` and `router.ts`.